-We are recruiting up to 12 mid-career fellows to join a 15-month program for rising executives in the fields of population health, climate resilience, community development, urban planning and community investment.
-Designed to position fellows to help disinvested communities achieve their environmental, social and economic priorities, the fellowship will train leaders in adaptive leadership and collaboration, broaden their vision, strengthen their networks, and sharpen their ability to advance strategies that overcome barriers to investment, making communities healthier and more sustainable.
+The Fulcrum Fellowship, a 15-month program for rising leaders in the fields of population health, climate resilience, community development, urban planning, and community investment, is designed to position fellows to help disinvested communities achieve their environmental, social and economic priorities.